 Continuously attracting new aircraft and business to Southern Florida, Kendall-Tamiami Executive Airport is a rapidly growing general aviation airport.
 Relieving Miami International, Kendall-Tamiami Executive accommodates a very diverse set of aviation needs, including corporate and business-use traffic, flight training, and recreational/sport aviation.
 Most of the airport's annual operations are related to business and flight training.
 A notable percentage of the airport's annual operations are also related to sport aviation/recreational flying.
 Charters and air taxi are also common at the airport.
 Government operations, including police/fire rescue and other safety-related operations, are frequently accommodated.
-Of these operations, more than 50% percent are related to transient visiting aircraft.
-The airport is one of the busiest general aviation facilities in Florida, with traffic patterns staying busy until well after midnight .
+Of these operations, almost one half are related to transient visiting aircraft.
+The airport is one of the busiest general aviation facilities in Florida, with traffic patterns staying busy until well after midnight.

 Corporate jets are the largest class of airplane that uses the airport on a regular basis.
-The current annual service volume (ASV) for the airport is roughly 200,000 annual operations.
-Of the 420 aircraft currently based at the airport, the majority of these aircraft are single-engine planes that are tied down.
-The airport's current based aircraft fleet consists of 266 single engine aircraft, 76 multi-engine aircraft, 34 jet aircraft or turbine aircraft and 44 helicopters.
+The airport experienced 274,207 flight operations during CY 2007 including approximately 10,950 nightly operations when the ATCT is closed.
+That combined activity reflects more than a 26% increase in traffic over Cy2006.
+Of the 460 aircraft currently based at the airport, the majority of these aircraft are single-engine planes that are tied down.
+The airport's current based aircraft fleet consists of 322 single engine aircraft, 69 multi-engine aircraft, 28 jet aircraft or turbine aircraft and 41 helicopters.
 These aircraft are stored/parked using a combination of tiedowns, T-hangars, and conventional hangars.
-Although the current FDOT work plan does not show plans to develop additional hangars, a new FBO, Falcon Trust Air, has recently completed four T-hangar buildings, one large hangar, and an FBO terminal.
-Reliance Aviation and Tamiami Air Inc. added approximately 45,000 square feet of new hangar space to their facilities in 2005.
-All three companies have near term expansion plans for additional hangars and aviation support facilities.
+Although the current FDOT work plan does not show plans to develop additional hangars, FalconTrust Air, an FBO, has recently completed its seventh building a 35,000 square-foot bulk storage hangar capable of accommodating Grumman V and Global Express aircraft.
+Two other private developer hangar complexes, Advance Aircraft and Tamiami Air Inc. are under construction as of June 2008.
+Three more private development aviation projects are currently in design/permitting processes and expected to be under construction in late 2008.